 Undoubtedly, this study is not totally new.
 So many studies have been done about VAT; however, I hope that it will do a new study on its own area.
 For this purpose, available literatures have been collected.
 First of all, this study focuses what are the problems and prospects of VAT in Nepal.
 Secondly this study focuses why it is necessary to implement VAT in Nepal and what its contribution in revenue.
-Previous research work have not felt on this context although theoretical way becomes in similar but it also differs due to the administrative way becomes in similar but it also differs due to the administrative way, geographical condition, fiscal policy of government and last but not least is due to the concept and behavior of business and industrial sectors.
+Previous research work have not felt on this context although theoretical way becomes in similar but it also differs due to the administrative way, geographical condition, fiscal policy of government and last but not least is due to the concept and behavior of business and industrial sectors.